Skilled Trades24 min read

 • Low water is the number one cause of boiler explosions --- the low-water fuel cutoff is the most critical safety device on any boiler.

-• The ASME defines a high-pressure steam boiler as one operating above 15 psi steam pressure or 160 psi / 250 degrees F water temperature.
+• The ASME defines a high-pressure steam boiler as one operating above 15 psig steam, and a high-temperature water boiler as above 160 psi or 250 degrees F.

 • Fire-tube boilers pass hot gases through tubes surrounded by water; water-tube boilers pass water through tubes surrounded by hot gases.